Sadanandan Rangorath: Personal life

 Lucsam Sadanandan Rangorath was born in Kollengode, Palakkad Kerala.
 He completed his schooling at Muslim Higher Secondary school Pudunagaram, Palakkad and completed his diploma in Mechanical Engineering at Government Polytechnic Palakkad.
 Sadanandan was booked by the police in May 2014 on a cheating case.

+From 2014 till 2025, Sadanandan has been booked in several case u/s IPC 406, 419, 420 in multiple jurisdictions of Bangalore.
+He has been famously linked with the brand Realtymonk (Vesta Power Private Limited), a real estate management company.

+RealtyMonk is recorded to have cheated hundreds of owners and tenants in collusion with the current directors Harish K and Raghunath Periasamy.
+Sadanandan and Harish have been convicted in Chennai as well in 2023.

+Sadanandan has been lodged multiple times in Bangalore Parappana Agrahara Jail, Mumbai, Chennai and is currently absconding after cheating public of sum of upto 1 Cr.

 Career

 He started Vesta Engineering in Mumbai and then diversified into fields including oil and gas drilling and exploration, power generation, hospitality, real estate and as a film producer.

-Lucsam Creations is an entertainment/film production and distribution company.
-It produced 2011 Malayalam movie Salt N' Pepper, which won multiple awards including Kerala State Film Award for the Most Popular Movie of the year (2011).
-He later produced Nidra, a highly critically acclaimed movie directed by Sidharth Bharatan.

-Awards and recognition

-Salt N' Pepper won awards and recognitions under various categories at the 2011 Asianet, Surya, Vanita, Mathrubhumi, Amritha and Asia Vision Film Awards.
-It also won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
-He won the iconic producer of the year from International Malayalam film Awards Dubai.